Saturday, May 4, 2024

 Natural selection is an inexorable, punishing, and unsparing process.
 If you are not adequately adapted to the offerings of your environment, or if another individual is better equipped to do so, your distant progeny will not exist to honor your memory.

 The competition for resources could either be inter-species, such as between lions and hyenas vying for a prey, or it could be intra-species.
 If a subset of individuals of a species acquires a trait through random genetic mutation that assists in obtaining more resources than their counterparts, that trait becomes more common in future generations.
-These traits that can provide an upper hand be either physical or psychological.
+The traits that can provide an upper hand could be either physical or psychological.

 The influence of physical traits on survival and reproduction is relatively easy to comprehend.
 If an individual within a species is stronger, faster, has a longer neck, or possesses the ability to breathe both on land and in water, they are likely to secure a larger share of resources.
 This improves their prospects of survival and reproduction.
 As these individuals produce more offspring over time, the advantageous trait starts to become more widespread within the population.
 This could potentially lead to the emergence of a new species.